sdiehl28/baseball-analytics/README.md

 Some examples:

 * the number of home runs hit by batters should equal the number of home runs allowed by pitchers
-* when the Retrosheet data is aggregated to the same level as the Lahman data and compared, the results should be very close
+* when the Retrosheet data is aggregated to the same level as the Lahman data and compared, the results should be close
 * fields which should uniquely identify a row in a CSV file, actually do.

 The data consistency tests show that the Retrosheet parsers produce outputs that are 100% consistent with each other.
 In other words, when the data from one parser is aggregated to the same level as another parser and compared, the results are identical.